CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 ## FAQ
 ### Errors
+#### Download Server Down
+**Q: The download server is down, Download Hash missmatch, Error 502: Bad Gateway, etc. I.e., I cannot download the OpenPose models and/or 3rd party libraries.**
+**A**: The are 2 alternatives.
+Option 1 (recommended): Download the links from [1602#issuecomment-641653411](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/1602#issuecomment-641653411) and download them in the places indicated by [doc/prerequisites.md](./prerequisites.md).
+Option 2: If you downloaded the models and dependencies to some local server, you could set the advanced CMake property `DOWNLOAD_SERVER` to link OpenPose to your local mirror server instead.

 #### Out of Memory Error
 **Q: Out of memory error** - I get an error similar to: `Check failed: error == cudaSuccess (2 vs. 0)  out of memory`.